matrix-org/synapse/README.rst

 Matrix is an ambitious new ecosystem for open federated Instant Messaging and VoIP.
 The basics you need to know to get up and running are:

-- Chatrooms are distributed and do not exist on any single server.
-Rooms can be found using aliases like ``#matrix:matrix.org`` or ``#test:localhost:8008`` or they can be ephemeral.
+- Everything in Matrix happens in a room.
+Rooms are distributed and do not exist on any single server.
+Rooms can be located using convenience aliases like ``#matrix:matrix.org`` or ``#test:localhost:8008``.

 - Matrix user IDs look like ``@matthew:matrix.org`` (although in the future you will normally refer to yourself and others using a 3PID: email